papaburgs/revealing-me-cs30/README.md

 [github page](https://github.com/hakimel/reveal.js)

-original docs in the README.reveal.js.md file
+original docs in the README.reveal.js.md file - follow instructions there for installation

 Presentation for a CS 20/30 class on my life as a coder